kevinkirkup/HttpLiveStreaming-Tutorial-Triangle-Cocoa/README.md

 Now that we have ffmpeg installed, we will need the tools from Apple [Http Live Streaming](https://developer.apple.com/streaming/) website under Downloads.
 You will be required to sign in using your Apple Developer Account, so have your login ready.

-This we be a DMG file with an automated installer, so hopefully that's pretty se
+This we be a DMG file with an automated installer, so hopefully that's pretty to install.

 ## Download Source Video